marijnh/Eloquent-JavaScript/03_functions.md

 {{indexsee "top-level scope", "global scope"}}
 {{index "var keyword", "global scope", [binding, global], [binding, "scope of"]}}

 Each binding has a _((scope))_, which is the part of the program in which the binding is visible.
-For bindings defined outside of any function or block, the scope is the whole program—you can refer to such bindings wherever you want.
+For bindings defined outside of any function, block, or module (see [Chapter ?](modules)), the scope is the whole program—you can refer to such bindings wherever you want.
 These are called _global_.

 {{index "local scope", [binding, local]}}